 Students have the opportunity and privilege to read classical Armenian literature from western and eastern poets and authors.
 Through these works, they analyze different themes and current events.
 Vocabulary is taken from the passages read.
 Students learn about different genres of literature.

 Grammar is taught and revised through various styles of writing.
-Students write about different topics and their writing is published in the Bugle.
+Students write about different topics.
 Students use technology for their research projects and presentations.

 Students attend and participate in various lectures organized by the Armenian department.
 They also take part in workshops given by visiting guests.